Forty-second week of 2018 edition!

 There’re a lot of good posts in the anime space.
 I hope this article helps you find some of them!

-It's getting close to Halloween, so what better time to explore Halloween-topical concepts in anime?
-If you've watched either Full Metal Alchemist or Full Metal Alchemist: Brotherhood (both outstanding series!), you've probably heard of Homunculi.
-This post from Bloom Reviews takes a fascinating look at where the concept came from and how it developed over time.
-Not only does it touch on its relationship to alchemy, but it highlights some other series that included the concept -- including one that I hadn't even thought of despite it being one of my favorite shows!
-You'll have to check out the article's comments to see what I mean!
+It’s getting close to Halloween, so what better time to explore Halloween-topical concepts we’ve come to love in anime?
+If you’ve watched either Full Metal Alchemist or Full Metal Alchemist: Brotherhood (both outstanding series!), you’ve probably come across the concept of Homunculi.
+This post from Bloom Reviews takes a fascinating look at where the concept came from, and how it developed over time.
+Not only does it touch on its relationship to alchemy, but it highlights some of the series that included the concept — including one that I hadn’t even thought of despite it being one of my favorite shows!
+You’ll have to check out the article’s comments to see what I mean!

-You know how sometimes you watching a show and love it so much that you want to talk about it?
-And then you try to find sites that share your feelings?
-And while you find a lot of sites or forums or whatever that like the show, you find it difficult to find a place that got the show like you did?
+You know how sometimes you watching a show and love it?
+And then you try to find sites that echo your feelings (not to build an echo chamber, but just to share the love)?
+And while you find a lot of sites or forums or whatever that like the show, you find it difficult to find a place that got the show like you got it?
 I just had an experience like that for Interviews with Monster Girls.
-Sure, a lot of folks liked it, but I haven't found many that understood the show like A Girl & Her Anime understood it!
+Sure, a lot of folks liked it, but I haven’t found many that understood the show like A Girl & Her Anime got it!
 This article captured almost exactly what I adored about this series.
-I'm not saying that folks who like other aspects are wrong, just that it's a relief to know that someone else saw some of the more beautiful aspects of the show!
+I don’t want to give anything away so I don’t spoil your enjoyment!

 Have you ever been talking to someone about an anime you loved and found they dismissed it?
 Or even dismissed the entire genre?
 Hold that thought in your left hand.
-Now, think about a time when an anime character absolutely nailed a state, or a condition, or a mentality that so closely captured your experience of life that it might as well been written just for you?
-And further, that the character's very existence gave you a sense of peace that perhaps others might just be able to understand you?
-Now, put that thought in your right hand.
-Those two thoughts are absolutely incompatible, aren't they?
-Tot he point where you need to throw one of them away -- for health reasons!
-The point of that exercise (and apologies if it didn't adequately communicate the concept) is that anime is important for many reasons.
+Now, think about a time when an anime character absolutely nailed a state, or a condition, or a mentality that so closely captured your view of life that it might as well been written just for you?
+And further, that the character’s very existence gave you a sense of peace that perhaps other might just be able to understand you?
+If you place that thought in your right hand, you might be shocked at how incompatible those two thoughts are.
+The point of that exercise (and apologies if it didn’t adequately communicate the thought) is that anime is important for many reasons.
 One of those reasons is that like all art, it holds a mirror up to life, and sometimes, we see ourselves in that mirror.
-It's a validation that we're not alone and that someone else shares our experience.
-This post from Jon Spencer Reviews is a courageous explanation of how the author saw that idea play out in Violet Evergarden.
-It just so happens that I saw a lot of myself in this article, too!
-But that's not why I can recommend it.
-It's just a great read!
+This post from Jon Spencer Reviews is a courageous explanation of how the author viewed Violet Evergarden.
+It just so happens that I saw a lot of myself in this article!
+But that’s not why I can recommend it.
+It’s just a great read!

-Okay, I might be biased in favor of this article because Irina from I Drink and Watch Anime and I are are collaborating on reviews for Zombieland Saga.
+Okay, I might be biased because Irina from I Drink and Watch Anime and I are are collaborating on reviews for Zombieland Saga.
 Or, I might just have great taste.
-(Actually, it's the latter -- this is a fun article!)
 Either way, I really enjoy the show.
 But like many other reviewers and folks who just share their opinion on social media, I wonder about the manager, Koutarou Tatsumi.
-There's just something off about the guy.
-Well, turns out that Just a Whole Lot of Weird just wrote an article that presents a shocking theory -- with evidence to support it!
-Dramatically, I think it fits the show's universe -- and it certainly fits the show's subversive attitude!
+There’s just something off about the guy.
+Well, turns out that Just a Whole Lot of Weird just wrote an article that presents a shocking theory — with evidence to support it!
+Dramatically, I think it fits the show’s universe — and it certainly fits the show’s subversive attitude!
 Want to know more?
 You know what to do!